27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} -\frac{4}{3d}\Phi_0s_2\left|\begin{array}{ccc} -\frac{2s_1}{d} & \omega & \frac{if_0}{\sqrt{3}}c_2\\ -\frac{2s_2}{d} & \frac{if_0}{\sqrt{3}}c_3 & -\frac{if_0}{\sqrt{3}}c_1\\ -\frac{2s_3}{d} & -\frac{if_0}{\sqrt{3}}c_2 & \omega \end{array}\right| &= -\frac{8\omega^2}{3d^2}\Phi_0s_2^2 + \frac{8\Phi_0f_0^2}{9d^2}s_2c_2\left(s_1c_1 + s_2c_2 + s_3c_3\right) - \frac{8if_0}{3\sqrt{3}d}s_2\left(s_3c_1 - s_1c_3\right),\nonumber\\ \frac{4}{3d}\Phi_0s_3\left|\begin{array}{ccc} -\frac{2s_1}{d} & \omega & -\frac{if_0}{\sqrt{3}}c_3\\ -\frac{2s_2}{d} & \frac{if_0}{\sqrt{3}}c_3 & \omega\\ -\frac{2s_3}{d} & -\frac{if_0}{\sqrt{3}}c_2 & \frac{if_0}{\sqrt{3}}c_1 \end{array} \right| &= -\frac{8\omega^2}{3d^2}\Phi_0s_3^2 + \frac{8\Phi_0f_0^2}{9d^2}s_3c_3\left(s_1c_1 + s_2c_2 + s_3c_3\right) - \frac{8if_0}{3\sqrt{3}d}s_3\left(s_1c_2 - s_2c_1\right). \end{align} \]

-So the characteristic polynomial is finally:
+Thus, the characteristic polynomial finally reads:

 \[ \begin{align} \omega^4 - \omega^2\left[\frac{f_0^2}{3}\left(c_1^2 + c_2^2 + c_3^2\right) + \frac{8\Phi_0}{3d^2}\left(s_1^2 + s_2^2 + s_3^2\right)\right] + \frac{8\Phi_0f_0^2}{9d^2}\left(s_1c_1 + s_2c_2 + s_3c_3\right)^2 = 0.\tag{27.96}\label{eq:disp_rel_hex_c} \end{align} \]

-For the case of well-resolved waves $\left|\mathbf{k}\right| \ll \frac{1}{d}$ apply
+For the case of well-resolved waves $\left|\mathbf{k}\right| \ll \frac{1}{d}$, one has

 \[ \begin{align} c_j \approx 1, & {} & s_j \approx \frac{k_jd}{2}. \end{align} \]

-Putting this into Eq.
-(27.96), you get
+Substituting this into Eq.
+(27.96), one obtains

 \[ \begin{align} \omega^4 - \omega^2\left[f_0^2 + \frac{8\Phi_0}{3d^2}\left(\frac{k_1^2d^2}{4} + \frac{k_2^2d^2}{4} + \frac{k_3^2d^2}{4}\right)\right] + \frac{8\Phi_0f_0^2}{9d^2}\underbrace{\left(\frac{k_1d}{2} + \frac{k_1d}{2} + \frac{k_1d}{2}\right)^2}_{\approx 0} &\approx 0\nonumber\\ \Leftrightarrow\omega^4 - \omega^2\left[f_0^2 + \frac{2\Phi_0}{3}\left(k_1^2 + k_2^2 + k_3^2\right)\right] &\approx 0.\nonumber\\ \Leftrightarrow\omega^4 - \omega^2\left[f_0^2 + \Phi\mathbf{k}^2\right] &\approx 0. \end{align} \]

 The last step took advantage of the fact that $k_1^2 + k_2^2 + k_3^2 = \frac{3}{2}\mathbf{k}^2$.
-This can be made clear by: A. $\mathbf{k} \parallel \mathbf{i}_1$ assumes, because then $k_1 = k$, $k_2 = -k\sin\left(30^\circ\right) = -\frac{k}{2}$ and $k_3 = -\frac{k}{2}$.
-This leads to the two intertio-gravity modes
+This can be seen by assuming, without loss of generality, that $\mathbf{k} \parallel \mathbf{i}_1$, since then $k_1 = k$, $k_2 = -k\sin\left(30^\circ\right) = -\frac{k}{2}$ and $k_3 = -\frac{k}{2}$.
+This leads to the two inertia-gravity modes

 \[ \begin{align} \omega^2 \approx f_0^2 + \Phi_0\left|\mathbf{k}\right|^2 \end{align} \]

-as well as geostrophic fashion
+as well as the geostrophic mode

 \[ \begin{align} \omega \approx 0. \end{align} \]